mahima-shetty-ai-ml/Driver_Distraction_Detection_ClassificationModel/README.md

 Classification </br>
 Deep learning NN are an example of an algorithm that natively supports multi label classification problems.
-Neural network models for multi label classification tasks can be easily defined and evaluated using the Keras deep learning library. </br>
+Neural network models for multi label classification tasks can be easily defined and evaluated using the Keras deep learning library. </br> </br>
 Perception </br> Machine Perception refers to the added functionality in computer systems that enables reaction based on senses, similar to human perception.
-We imported CV2 ie. OpenCV which does the relatively major job of perception. </br>
+We imported CV2 ie. OpenCV which does the relatively major job of perception. </br> </br>
-Understanding </br>
+Understanding </br> Deep learning works on the principle of extracting features from the raw data by using multiple layers for identifying different criteria relevant to I/p data.
+Deep learning techniques include CNN, RNN, and deep NN. </br> </br>
 Discovering
 Prediction
 Creation.